srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - E.g., keep code that computes data close to the code that uses it.
 - This holds also for notebooks: do not compute all the data structure and then analyze them.
-- It’s better to keep the section that “reads data” close to the section that “processes it”.
-In this way it’s easier to see “blocks” of code that are dependent from each other, and run only a cluster of cells.
+- It's better to keep the section that "reads data" close to the section that "processes it".
+In this way it's easier to see "blocks" of code that are dependent from each other, and run only a cluster of cells.

 #### Order functions in topological order